p4ulor/Chess4Android/README.md

 - O-O -> Kingside castle
 - O-O-O -> Queenside castle (meaning the move is done towards the side of where the queen is initially positioned at, in respective to the piece's color)

-On kingside castle, the tower goes to the position the king could and would go to.
-But the king is placed on the opposite side (and direction) of the tower.
-Meaning he can exceptionaly have a travel distance of 2

 [Read more here](https://en.wikipedia.org/wiki/Castling

 ### Extra (these symbols are placed at the end of a move):